danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 ![slack app start oauth](../images/slack-app-start-oauth.png "slack app start oauth")

 Open the developer tools from your browser and inspect the generated url for the Slack button.
-It will include the OAuth scopes and Client ID you configured earlier:
+It will include the OAuth scopes and Client ID that were configured earlier:

-Generated url:

 ```
 https://slack.com/oauth/v2/authorize?